A new opportunity for taxpayers under the new U.S. tax law.

 • Monitor Q Funds for continuing compliance under the Opportunity Zone requirements

 Summary and observations on the proposed QOZ regulations published in the Federal Register.

 Subscribe to our newsletter and receive latest news regarding to Opportunity Zones from KPMG.

-Listen to our recent Webcast on Opportunity Zones.
+Listen to a replay of our November 16, 2018 webcast on Opportunity Zones.

 Opportunity Zones are the buzz, but are organizations considering pursuing them?
 See how participants responded when polled to questions about QOFs during our recent TaxWatch Webcast on Opportunity Zones.